-The BIPOC Voices at MIIS (Voices) initiative is a collaboration between the Middlebury Institute’s Student Council, Student Services, Sustainability Council, Vice President’s Office, and the Library.
+The BIPOC Voices at MIIS (Voices) initiative is a collaboration between the Middlebury Institute’s BIPOC Voices Planning Committee (composed of students, the JEDI Officer and Director of Student Life), Sustainability Council, Vice President’s Office, Kathryn Wasserman Davis Collaborative in Conflict Transformation Fund, and the Library.

 The Student Council Diversity Equity and Inclusion (DEI) Committee was awarded $25,000 in spring 2022 from the Provost’s Academic Council (PAC) for a new initiative called: BIPOC Voices at MIIS.

 This project is a milestone in students’ continued efforts to create lasting institutional change at MIIS and represents our long-term commitment to bringing more diverse voices to our campus.

 Through this strategic initiative, three BIPOC speakers will be invited to MIIS each semester to share their expertise on a wide range of topics.
 The series will emphasize local speakers, student-generated topics, a networking component, and hybrid programming.
 Speakers will be offered honoraria for their time and perspective, as well as the ability to archive recordings of the series in a dedicated library collection for future reference.
 Upon successfully launching and implementing the series over an initial two years, the PAC will consider extending the program for an additional two years.

 - Create dialogue around non-white, non-American paradigms and perspectives that reflect MIIS’ diverse student population, and broaden our collective knowledge base on issues, such as climate change, sustainability and education

 - Increase student awareness of and involvement with BIPOC-led organizations and initiatives in their field(s) of study

 - Create a sustainable video archive of lectures, panels and Q&As with BIPOC experts on topics of relevance to the MIIS community